nikolauspschuetz/deproj/README.md

 It is also handy for testing purposes!
 In prior work and exploration, this StatsAPI response wrapper helped to manage an S3 data lake of baseball data!

+I do like my StatsAPI configs a little more than the [StatsAPI Documentation.json](StatsAPI%20Documentation.json) because this also defines the parameters by param type (path, query) for each method!
+The python can then throw helpful errors about usage.

 #### `v1/people`

 This endpoint, in combination with different hydration rules,